telerik/ajax-docs/controls/htmlchart/appearance-and-styling/create-custom-skin.md

 ## Modify an Existing Skin

 RadHtmlChart renders entirely on the client-side as SVG/Canvas.
-The control reads the skin-specific colors from a JSON (i.e., RadHtmlChartSkins.js file), so that you cannot use pure HTML to style its elements but modify the JSON itself.
+The control reads the skin-specific colors from a JSON (i.e., RadHtmlChartSkins.js file), so that you cannot use pure HTML to style its elements but, instead, you modify the JSON itself.

 To modify an existing chart skin you can follow the steps below:

 1. Copy the `RadHtmlChartSkins.js` file to your project and open it.
 The file is located in the `Telerik.Web.UI\HtmlChart` folder of the Telerik UI for ASP.NET AJAX Source Code and can also be found in the JavaScript tab of **Example 2**.

-1. Find the skin you want to modfiy and customize the colors of the corresponding elements. **Example 1** shows how to set a silver background for the chart area and colorize the first two series with green and blue colors.
+1. Find the skin you want to modify and customize the colors of the corresponding elements. **Example 1** shows how to set a silver background for the chart area and colorize the first two series with green and blue.

 	>caption Example 1: Customize the Black skin of RadHtmlChart via the `RadHtmlChartSkins.js` file.